quantasset/factorset/README.rst

 - **Ease of Use:** factorset tries to get out of your way so that you can focus on algorithm development.
 See below for a code example.
-- **"Batteries Included":** many common statistics like moving average and linear regression can be readily accessed from within a user-written algorithm.

 Installation
 ============